-- Design, produce, edit, and implement digital content and live, recorded, or interactive virtual school and family programs.
+- Design, produce, edit, and implement digital content and live, recorded, or interactive virtual public programs.

-- Assist with the publishing of school and family programs content, including images, video, audio, PDFs, and more to the Frye’s blog and/or website.
+- Assist with the publishing of public programs content, including images, video, audio, PDFs, and more to the Frye’s blog and/or website.

-- Work with web-based multimedia formats for school and family programs, including streaming audio/video via Zoom, Microsoft Teams, Streamyard, and/or other platforms.
+- Work with web-based multimedia formats for public programs, including streaming audio/video via Zoom, Microsoft Teams, Streamyard, and/or other platforms.

-- Maintain audio and video archives of school and family programs.
+- Maintain audio and video archives of public programs.

 - Identify enhancements and plan future improvements to user experience and/or internal workflow.

-- Troubleshoot live virtual school and family programs, links, navigation, and registration pages to ensure reliability of experience for visitors and make corrections as required.
+- Troubleshoot live virtual public programs, links, navigation, and registration pages to ensure reliability of experience for visitors and make corrections as required.